Barkby: St Mary's Church

-The parish church situated in Barkby is dedicated to St Mary.
+St Mary's Church is the parish church, dedicated to St Mary.
 Earliest records state that the church was built in the late 13th century but its ground undertook extension in 1887.
 The grade I church was officially listed in June 1966.
-The Church itself contains 6 bells and a 2 aisle nave.
-The church also consists of a tower made up of 4 stages and a gothic organ case.
+The church itself contains six bells and a two-aisle nave.
+The church also consists of a tower made up of four stages and a gothic organ case.
 Built primarily from ironstone, granite was infused into the buildings structure during restoration work in the 19th century.
-The presence of the Pochin family is also noticeable within St Mary's church as a number of memorials of past family members can also be found around the Church.
+The presence of the Pochin family is also noticeable within St Mary's church as a number of memorials of past family members can also be found around the church.